 "1/27/16 House Education Committee."
 The Florida Channel (Tallahassee, Florida), January 2, 2016.

 Quillian S. Yancey served the public in many roles throughout his life.
-He began by serving in Army during World War II.
+He began by serving in the Army during World War II.
 From there, he attended Florida Southern College and graduated in 1949.
-At Florida Southern, he was elected President of Student Body in 1948, and at graduation, he was named to the school’s Honor Walk.
+At Florida Southern, he was elected President of the Student Body in 1948, and at graduation, he was named to the school’s Honor Walk.
 After graduation, Yancey became an FBI Agent in Washington D.C. and New York from 1951-1954.
 He then served as legislative assistant to Congressman James A. Haley from 1958-1959.
 Yancey attended Stetson University in 1957 as a Highbaugh Fellow, but he ultimately earned his law degree from George Washington Law School in 1960.
 In 1966, Yancey was elected to the House of Representatives where he served until 1972.
 Afterward, in 1976, he was elected to the Tenth Judicial Circuit as State Attorney and served Polk, Highlands, and Hardee counties.
 He also served as Polk County’s interim Sheriff in 1976 when the previous sheriff was removed from the position.
 In 1984, Yancey did not seek reelection as State Attorney and retired after spending most of his life in public service.
 However, his retirement did not last long because in 1990, he entered the race for the Florida Senate District 12 seat against Charles T. Canady and won.
 Yancey served only one term, electing to retire again in 1992.

 Florida Senate Handbook 1990-1992